 —from Supplication To The Karmapas (full text)

-At nine months of age, his parents took him to Goshir Gyaltsab Rinpoche, who recognized him as the seventh Karmapa, in accordance with the instruction letter of the Sixth Karmapa, Thongwa Dönden.
+At nine months of age, Goshir Paljor Dhondup the first Gyaltsab Rinpoche recognized him as the seventh Karmapa, in accordance with the instruction letter of the Sixth Karmapa, Thongwa Dönden.
 At four, he was given a series of empowerments by Goshir Paljor Döndrub, and at eight, he was given the Kagyu teachings from Pengar Jampal Zangpo and Goshir Paljor Döndrub at Karma Gön.